crystal-lang/crystal-book/Crystal-for-Rubyists.md

 will return the result you expect.

-You can explicitly unpack it to get the same result as Ruby:
+You can also explicitly unpack to get the same result as Ruby's autosplat:

 ```cr
 [[1, "A"], [2, "B"]].each do |(a, b)|